 Sprint retrospective meetings can be difficult to navigate, especially if it’s your first time planning one.
 Here are some common pitfalls to watch out for—plus solutions to stop them in their tracks.

-There’s a lot to cover during sprint retrospectives, so it’s common for these meetings to run well over their allotted time.
+There’s a lot to cover during agile retrospectives, so it’s common for these meetings to run well over their allotted time.
 Luckily, you can keep your retrospective on track with a couple simple solutions:

 Create and share an agenda in advance.
 Creating a clear meeting agenda is one of the best ways to run an efficient meeting.
 Your agenda should include a list of topics to discuss, plus allotted time for each.
 This helps you stay focused, move on to the next topic when needed, and ensure you get to everything on the agenda.
 Sharing your agenda in advance also saves time, because it helps team members arrive prepared and ready to contribute.